naurril/naurril.github.com/posts/tf-notes.md

     * serailize run_options(input), prepare run_metadata(output).

-        it seems that data communication between core and python are mainly by proto-buffers, not by direct c/c++ structures, Besides some basic data structures.
+        it seems that data communication between core and python are mainly by proto-buffers, not by direct c/c++ structures, besides some basic data structures.

     * call self._run
         * Validate and process feed_dict.